MathieuMamath/my-crypto-market-data/README.md

-# Exercise for Flowdesk
+# Crypto market data
-This application is an exercise from Flowdesk.
+This application is an mini project.
 It retrieves and displays market data for a selected pair from Binance public API.

 Users are able to use a form to select the currency pair to query.
 Upon submitting the form, the application fetch public market data (ticker, 24h ticker, recent trades) for